- Weather-wise, aurora watching conditions are best in March

 There will be no loss by radiation when your clothes’ and the air have the same temperature (see plot above).
 However, even when you are dressed appropriately, your body looses heat when the environment is colder than the body temperature.
 The bigger the difference between the surface temperature of your outerwear and the environment is, the higher the loss of radiation energy will be.

-Furthermore, there is a huge temperature gradient between your skin and the ambient air.
-The skin increases the temperature in the vicinity of the skin.
+Furthermore, there is a huge temperature gradient between your skin (98F, 37.5C) and the ambient air (see graphs for air temperatures).
+The skin increases the air temperature in the vicinity of the skin.
 This slightly warmer, buoyant near-skin air rises transporting heat away from your skin.
 This process is called convection.
 Add wind to the mix, and the energy loss due to convection will accelerate.
+This is because the wind carries the slightly warm air away.

 High humidity can not only make you feel uncomfortable at high, but also at low temperatures.
 Air feels colder than it is under cool conditions with high relative humidity.
 Being in the shadow or in the sun makes a difference in thermal comfort.
 Walking causes movement and mixing in the air layers between your clothes or your skin and the first layer.
 Thus, the heat exchange is higher than when just standing.